GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 ![class](ex-prof-extension.svg)

-The stereotype “SAF_SystemFunction” from the SAF Profile extends the UML metaclass “Activity”
+The stereotype “SAF_SystemUseCase” from the SAF Profile extends the UML metaclass “UseCase”

 ## SysML Stereotype